syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/ChildButtonCustomization.md

 Specifies the office color scheme.</td></tr>
 </table>

-> Note: Visual style of a child buttons is inherited from the visual style of it's parent (ButtonEdit) control.
+N> Visual style of a child buttons is inherited from the visual style of it's parent (ButtonEdit) control.
 See Style Settings topic.
 You can override those settings using the above properties.

 ### Focusing the Child Button at Runtime